foreverphoenix/the-phoenix-flavour/content/lotf/changelog/_index.md

 ## Release 1.3.1

-> TBD
+> 19/09/2021

-Just a quick update to fix the current issues with downloading ENB and some output.
+Just a quick update to fix the current issues with downloading ENB and some outputs.

 #### Mod Changes